OWASP/owasp-mastg/Document/0x04c-Tampering-and-Reverse-Engineering.md

 Code injection is a very powerful technique that allows you to explore and modify processes at run time.
 Injection can be implemented in various ways, but you'll get by without knowing all the details thanks to freely available, well-documented tools that automate the process.
 These tools give you direct access to process memory and important structures such as live objects instantiated by the app.
 They come with many utility functions that are useful for resolving loaded libraries, hooking methods and native functions, and more.
 Process memory tampering is more difficult to detect than file patching, so it is the preferred method in most cases.

-Substrate, Frida, and XPosed are the most widely used hooking and code injection frameworks in the mobile industry.
+Substrate, Frida, and Xposed are the most widely used hooking and code injection frameworks in the mobile industry.
 The three frameworks differ in design philosophy and implementation details: Substrate and Xposed focus on code injection and/or hooking, while Frida aims to be a full-blown "dynamic instrumentation framework," incorporating code injection, language bindings, and an injectable JavaScript VM and console.

 However, you can also instrument apps with Substrate by using it to inject Cycript, the programming environment (aka "Cycript-to-JavaScript" compiler) authored by Saurik of Cydia fame.
 To complicate things even more, Frida's authors also created a fork of Cycript called ["frida-cycript"](https://github.com/nowsecure/frida-cycript "Cycript fork powered by Frida").
 It replaces Cycript's runtime with a Frida-based runtime called Mjølner.
 This enables Cycript to run on all the platforms and architectures maintained by frida-core (if you are confused at this point, don't worry).
 The release of frida-cycript was accompanied by a blog post by Frida's developer Ole titled "Cycript on Steroids," a title that [Saurik wasn't very fond of](https://www.reddit.com/r/ReverseEngineering/comments/50uweq/cycript_on_steroids_pumping_up_portability_and/ "Cycript on steroids: Pumping up portability and performance with Frida").